hauselin/lab_exp/surveys/brs1/consent.md

 **Benefits**

-You will have the opportunity to observe the methods that researchers use to study the factors related to people&#39;s psychology and personality.By participating you will also contribute to the body of behavioral science knowledge.
+You will have the opportunity to observe the methods that researchers use to study the factors related to people&#39;s psychology and personality.
+By participating you will also contribute to the body of behavioral science knowledge.

 **Confidentiality**